billiewgtong/Capstone/README.md

 # Capstone

-In this project, I analyze demographic data from Bertelsmann by building using:
+In this project, I analyze demographic data from Bertelsmann by using:

     I. Unsupervised learning techniques
       - Perform customer segmentation